 Evidence suggests that newborn and child health systematic reviews and meta-analyses exhibit poor quality in reporting.
-The Preferred Reporting Items in Systematic Review and Meta-Analysis’(PRISMA) and PRISMA-(Protocol) checklists have been developed to improve the reporting of systematic reviews results and protocols, respectively.
-We aimed to identify areas where reporting could be strengthened, underpinning a rationale for the implementation of child-centric extensions and modifications to current PRISMA and PRISMA-P, such as to improve reporting in this population.
+The Preferred Reporting Items in Systematic Review and Meta-Analysis’ (PRISMA) guideline has been developed to improve the reporting of systematic reviews.
+We aimed to identify areas where reporting could be strengthened, underpinning a rationale for the implementation of child-centric extensions and modifications to the current PRISMA to improve reporting in this population.

 - Systematic review: Farid-Kapadia M, Joachim KC, Balasingham C, Clyburne-Sherin A, Offringa M. Are child-centric aspects in newborn and child health systematic review and meta-analysis protocols and reports adequately reported?-two systematic reviews.
 Syst Rev. 2017 Mar 6;6(1):31. doi: 10.1186/s13643-017-0423-9.
 PMID: 28260528; PMCID: PMC5338085.